B2. Operations

 Draw attention to new strategies employed by some students.

-Return to the chart used in the warm-up and ask students to identify other possible breakdowns.
+Return to the chart used in the warm-up and ask students to identify other possible combinations.

-Lead students to discover the patterns in the distribution of birds using the relationship of one more or one less bird in the nest.
+Support students in discovering the patterns in the combinations of birds using the relationship of one more or one less bird in the nest.

 Examples of Success Criteria